Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Indicator Labels (Below Panes)

 - Location: Below-chart indicator panes (RSI, ATR, MACD) in the KLine chart widget.
 - Behavior: On hover, a small text label appears at the upper-left of the indicator pane with quick actions.
 Positioned at top: -20px and left: 8px for a precise, readable placement.
+The hover region is extended ~32px above the pane so the label remains interactive even when slightly above the pane.
 The panel has no card/border/background; only text and icons are shown directly over the chart.
 - Contents:
   - Indicator name (RSI, ATR, or MACD)
   - Quick actions: Delete and Settings